grommet/grommet/src/js/components/Box/README.md

 The amount of padding around the box contents.
 An
-        object can be specified to distinguish horizontal padding, vertical padding, and padding on a particular side of the box
+        object can be specified to distinguish horizontal padding, vertical padding, and padding on a particular side of the box Defaults to `none`.

 ```
 none